Macrolide: Uses

 Antibiotic macrolides are used to treat infections caused by Gram-positive bacteria (e.g., Streptococcus pneumoniae) and limited Gram-negative bacteria (e.g., Bordetella pertussis, Haemophilus influenzae), and some respiratory tract and soft-tissue infections.
 The antimicrobial spectrum of macrolides is slightly wider than that of penicillin, and, therefore, macrolides are a common substitute for patients with a penicillin allergy.
 Beta-hemolytic streptococci, pneumococci, staphylococci, and enterococci are usually susceptible to macrolides.
-Unlike penicillin, macrolides have been shown to be effective against Legionella pneumophila, mycoplasma, mycobacteria, some rickettsia, and chlamydia.
+Unlike penicillin, macrolides have been shown to be effective against Legionella pneumophila, Mycoplasma, Mycobacterium, some Rickettsia, and Chlamydia.

 Macrolides are not to be used on nonruminant herbivores, such as horses and rabbits.
 They rapidly produce a reaction causing fatal digestive disturbance.
 It can be used in horses less than one year old, but care must be taken that other horses (such as a foal's mare) do not come in contact with the macrolide treatment.

 Macrolides can be administered in a variety of ways, including tablets, capsules, suspensions, injections and topically.

 Mechanism of action

 Antibacterial

 Macrolides are protein synthesis inhibitors.
 The mechanism of action of macrolides is inhibition of bacterial protein biosynthesis, and they are thought to do this by preventing peptidyltransferase from adding the growing peptide attached to tRNA to the next amino acid (similarly to chloramphenicol) as well as inhibiting bacterial ribosomal translation.
 Another potential mechanism is premature dissociation of the peptidyl-tRNA from the ribosome.

-Macrolide antibiotics do so by binding reversibly to the P site on the 50S subunit of the bacterial ribosome.
+Macrolide antibiotics bind reversibly to the P site on the 50S subunit of the bacterial ribosome.
 This action is considered to be bacteriostatic.
 Macrolides are actively concentrated within leukocytes, and thus are transported into the site of infection.